peterzieba/5Vpld/device-library/README.md

 # Overview
 This directory is concerned with the Device Libraries used by the CUPL Compiler.

-Typically, with WinCUPL, you'll be using <code>Atmel.dl</code>, which only provides support for some common Atmel PLD/CPLD chips, however, there are other libraries out there as part of other software packages which are useful to be aware of in case you are trying to work with a device not supported in WinCUPL.
+Typically, with Atmel WinCUPL, you'll be using <code>Atmel.dl</code>, which only provides support for some common Atmel PLD/CPLD chips, however, there are other libraries out there as part of other software packages which are useful to be aware of in case you are trying to work with a possibly obsolete device not supported in Atmel WinCUPL.

 A brief survey of some device libraries that exist in the wild include:
 | Filename   | Library name  | Timestamp    | Number of Chips       |